Ajatt-Tools/impd/README.md

 * `recent_threshold` - A file is considered recent if it has been modified in the last X days.
     Audio files that are no longer recent get archived if you call `impd archive`, and videos get skipped if you call `impd add_recent`.
+* `padding` - Set a pad to the dialog timings.
+For example, 0.5 = half a second.

 **Example config file:**